vicoslab/dis_tutorial1/README.md

 ## Setting up

 To set up ROS 2 on your system, read the [official documentation](https://docs.ros.org/en/humble/index.html).
 In this course we will be using release **Humble** Hawksbill, which is a 4 year LTS release.
-It is advisable that you have at least one computer per group for development and visualization purposes.

 The recommended operating systems are Ubuntu/Kubuntu/Lubuntu/etc. **22.04 LTS** [that support a Tier 1 native installation](https://www.ros.org/reps/rep-2000.html).
 Dual booting is generally the most hassle-free method if you have the option.
+We strongly recommend you to use one of the mentioned operating systems.
+At worse, at-least one of the team members should have it.

 It's also possible to get ROS 2 installed on Windows 10 in several ways:
 - as a [native install](https://docs.ros.org/en/iron/Installation/Windows-Install-Binary.html#)